jurgenwigg/py3S60/newcore/Doc/c-api/unicode.rst

    .. deprecated-removed:: 3.3 3.12
       Part of the old-style Unicode API, please migrate to using the :c:func:`PyUnicode_nBYTE_DATA` family of macros.

-.. c:function:: int PyUnicode_IsIdentifier(PyObject *o)

-   Return ``1`` if the string is a valid identifier according to the language definition, section :ref:`identifiers`.
-Return ``0`` otherwise.

-   .. versionchanged:: 3.9
-      The function does not call :c:func:`Py_FatalError` anymore if the string is not ready.

 Unicode Character Properties